maxijonson/gpt-turbo/README.md

 # GPT Turbo

-OpenAI's gpt-3.5-turbo model is an API that allows you to generate conversational text from a prompt just like the [ChatGPT Plus subscription](https://openai.com/blog/chatgpt-plus).
+OpenAI's GPT Chat Completion API allows you to generate conversational text from a prompt just like the [ChatGPT Plus subscription](https://openai.com/blog/chatgpt-plus).
 The difference between ChatGPT Plus and the this API is mainly the price.
 At the time of writing, ChatGPT Plus is a flat US$20 per month, while its API counterpart is US$0.002 per 1K [tokens](https://platform.openai.com/docs/introduction/tokens).
-This means that if you don't plan on using more than 10M tokens per month (and the limitations listed below), you could potentially save money by using the gpt-3.5-turbo model API instead of the ChatGPT Plus subscription.
+This means that if you don't plan on using more than 10M tokens per month (and the limitations listed below), you could potentially save money by using the Chat Completion API instead of the ChatGPT Plus subscription.

-This monorepo contains implementations of the gpt-3.5-turbo model API in different JavaScript environments.
+This monorepo contains implementations of the Chat Completion API in different JavaScript environments.
 The main implementation is the `gpt-turbo` library, which is used by the other implementations and can be used in your own projects.

 ## Disclaimer